soren-n/vibe/mcp-server/README.md

 4. **Nested Workflow Support**: Complex tasks can call sub-workflows automatically

 5. **Error Recovery**: If an agent gets confused, it can break out of workflows or restart sessions

+6. **Session Monitoring & Health Checks**: Automatic detection of dormant sessions and completion patterns to prevent workflow abandonment

+7. **Agent Completion Monitoring**: Analysis of agent responses to detect when they've finished but forgot to advance or break out of workflows

+8. **Automatic Cleanup**: Scheduled cleanup of stale sessions to prevent resource accumulation and maintain system health

 ## Development